 Knowing how to cut plastic project boxes for electronics projects or other projects is a key step in prototyping and design.
 We recently completed an electronics project with a PB-3P plastic project box where we needed to mount electrical receptacles to each side of the box in order to build a smart outlet.
 Cutting our Plastic Project Boxes is easy with the proper planning, correct tools, and proper technique.
 Below are the steps on how to cut plastic project boxes effectively:

 1. Trace the cutting area on to a piece of paper, this will servce as cutting guide.

 2. Draw a vertical line from top to bottom with a pointy object like a flat head screwdriver.
 This will serve as a perspective line and keep other lines stay straight.
+The lid plays a big role in structural integrity.

-2. When using a thin walled plastic project box it is very important to install the lid before the cutting process.
-The lid plays a big role on the structural integrity.
+3. When using a thin-walled plastic project box it is very crucial to install the lid before the cutting process.

 1. Using a very small drill, 1/16″ or smaller, drill out the corners of the cuts you will be making and at any points where there is a sharp angle.

 Thanks for reading about how to cut plastic project boxes.
 We hope you found this tutorial useful and we always welcome your feedback to improve our content.
 Check out our Plastic Project Box selection here for your next prototyping or manufacturing project!